BrowserStackCE/bstack-robot-framework/README.md

 ## Setup
 * Clone the repo
-* Install dependencies  `pip3 install robotframework`  &&  `pip3 install --upgrade robotframework-seleniumlibrary` && `pip3 install robotframework-pabot` -> This is for parallelization
+* Install dependencies  `pip install robotframework`  &&  `pip install --upgrade robotframework-seleniumlibrary`
+* `pip install robotframework-pabot` -> This is for parallelization
 * For Appium, `pip install robotframework-appiumlibrary` .For more information refer https://github.com/serhatbolsu/robotframework-appiumlibrary
 * **Note: This is w.r.t Python3**